realead/funperf/README.md

 In overall, Intel's vml is a great improvement compared to glibc and the much faster MSVC2015.
 However, having non-finite results (nan/infinity) has a very big negative impact on performance

+#### parallel version:

+linking against `-lmkl_gnu_thread -liomp5` instead of `-lmkl_sequential` leads to usage of parallel version.

+However, for small number of elements,VML falls back to the sequential version.
+Which number is considered big enough to start the parallelized version depends on function, for example:

+For `sin` parallelization kicks in earlier than for `exp`.